- Are there any prerequisites for applying?

 Are there opportunities to fundraise?

 There are opportunities to fundraise, but donations to not go directly to any specific student.
-The funding for alternative break trips come from various sources Student Activities department and Undergraduate Student Government.
-Students participating on a trip are also expected to pay a ‘participant fee’ in order to contribute to the overall cost of the trip.
+The funding for alternative breaks come from various sources Student Activities department and Undergraduate Student Government.
+Students participating on an alternative break are expected to pay a ‘participant cost’ in order to contribute to the overall cost of the alternative break.
 Fundraising efforts allow us to sustain these low ‘participant fee’ prices year after year.
 Fundraising helps offset the ‘participant fee’ and it greatly benefits the overall program.

 What is the time commitment?

-Groups will have weekly meetings throughout the year that focus on their trip’s focus.
-These weekly meetings will be an opportunity for team-building, as well as learning about the focus of the trip.
-Weekend trips have a minimum of 4 pre-meetings and week long trips have a minimum of 6 pre-meetings.
-Following the trip, groups will meet a minimum of one time for a reorientation event.
+Groups will have weekly meetings throughout the year that focus on their alternative break’s focus.
+These weekly meetings will be an opportunity for team-building, as well as learning about the focus of the alternative break specific social issue focus.
+Weekend alternative break have a minimum of 4 pre-alt break meetings and week long alternative breaks have a minimum of 6 pre-alternative break meetings.
+Following the alternative break, groups will meet a minimum of one time for a reorientation event.

-Pre- and post- trip meetings are required as participants will be provided policy and procedure information regarding the trip and activities so that they can be prepared for the experience.
+Pre- and post- alternative break meetings are required as participants will be provided policy and procedure information regarding the alternative break and activities so that they can be prepared for the experience.
 Information may include but not be limited to information on health, legal, environmental, political, cultural, societal, and religious conditions in the host location.
-If a student cannot attend one or more pre-trip meetings, they must arrange make-up meetings with the Trip Director to review material and information covered.
-Participants are advised to share this information with their parents/guardians so they can make informed decisions concerning preparation, participation and behaviors while on the trip.
+If a student cannot attend one or more pre-alternative break meetings, they must arrange make-up meetings with the Student Program Director to review material and information covered.
+Participants are advised to share this information with their parents/guardians so they can make informed decisions concerning preparation, participation and behaviors while on the alternative break.

-Do I have to be there for the entire trip?
+Do I have to be there for the entire alternative break?

-YES, students who are unable to participate in a trip for its entire duration are ineligible to participate.
+YES, students who are unable to participate in a alternative break for its entire duration are ineligible to participate.
+However, if there are accommodations reasons for missing part of an alternative break, the staff coordinator will work with the participant.

 In accordance with the University of Connecticut Field trip Policy: All UConn Alternative Break experiences begin and end on campus.
-Regional campus Alternative Break trips may begin and end in designated commuter areas.
-Students who join or leave the field trip at any other point do so at their own risk.
+Regional campus Alternative Breaks may begin and end in designated commuter areas.
+Students who join or leave the alternative break at any other point do so at their own risk.
 Separate travel arrangements must be approved by Community Outreach and Participants will be required to fill out a “Participant Early Dismissal Form”.
 Separate travel arrangements approved on case-by-case basis if the circumstance is determined to be a momentous life event.

 Where do we typically stay?

-The group may be housed in religious buildings, hotels, community centers, camps etc. All participants are housed at the same location and Community Outreach does not offer trips with “homestays”.
-Despite the type of facility, Community Outreach ensures that all participants are welcome.
+The group may be housed in religious buildings, hotels, community centers, camps etc. All participants are housed at the same location and Community Outreach does not offer alternative breaks with “homestays”.
+Despite the type of facility, Community Outreach works to ensure that all participants are welcome.

-During the spring semester, Community Outreach interviews students for open trip director positions.
-Previous trip experience is expected.
-If you are interested in leading a future trip please contact the Staff Coordinator of Alternative Breaks, Carl Soares (carl.soares@uconn.edu).
-We are currently looking for Trip Directors for the Spring.
-Please reach out if interested.
+During the spring semester, Community Outreach interviews students for open Student Program Director positions.
+Previous alternative break experience is highly encouraged.
+If you are interested in leading a future alternative break, please contact the Staff Coordinator of Alternative Breaks, Carl Soares (carl.soares@uconn.edu).

 What is the role of a Team Leader?

-Early in the fall semester, trip directors interview applicants for open team leader positions.
+Early in the fall semester, Student Program Directors interview applicants for open team leader positions.
 You can learn more about the responsibilities of a team leader here.

 Are there any other similar experiences offered by others on campus?